 Seniors are changing and their expectations for retired life are having a dramatic impact on existing models for senior living communities.
 How can tomorrow’s senior living facility accommodate the needs and desires of the new generation of seniors seeking personalization, amenities and meaningful opportunities for connection?

-Listen to our recorded webinar, in which Marks, Thomas architects Mark Heckman and Faith Nevins discuss trends in the senior living market, including current and projected demographics, current and predicted senior preferences, and the impact they’ll have on today’s designs for new and repurposed communities.
+Listen to our recorded webinar, in which Marks Thomas Mark Heckman and Faith Nevins discuss trends in the senior living market, including current and projected demographics, current and predicted senior preferences, and the impact they’ll have on today’s designs for new and repurposed communities.
 You’ll discover:

 - How changes in health care for patients and providers affect senior living models

 - What impact new technologies will have on future senior living communities

 - How new models will affect existing facilities

 - What elements characterize new specialized care and propensity models

 - The answers to any questions you may have about the future of senior housing design